ms-iot/imx-iotcore/Documentation/build-arm64-firmware.md

     make imx8_commit-firmware
     ```

-1) Manually build the firmware to test the setup.
+1) Build the iMX8M EVK firmware.
 Adding "-j 20" to make will parallelize the build and speed it up significantly on WSL, but since the firmwares build in parallel it will be more difficult to diagnose any build failures.
 You can customize the number to work best with your system.

     ```bash
    # U-Boot